Getting the Go-Ahead

 Once your child is asleep under anesthesia, the transplant team will insert additional IV lines, including an arterial line to monitor blood pressure and take blood samples.

-They will also insert a central venous catheter into a large vein, which delivers larger amounts of medicines and fluids than a regular IV.
+The team will also insert a central venous catheter into a large vein, to deliver larger amounts of medicines and fluids than a regular IV.